mrballistic/bill-tracker/memory-bank/activeContext.md

 - Improved analytics dashboard layout with side-by-side charts
 - Documented comprehensive design rules for UI/UX consistency
 - Established ESLint configuration with TypeScript and React plugins
+- Refactored BillContext to always fallback to JSON if no user data
+- Moved demo data to `public/data/bills.json` for browser fetch
+- Confirmed static export works and demo data loads as expected
+- Updated README and memory bank to document static strategy and test coverage

 ## Current Technical Solutions
 1. **GitHub Pages Static Deployment**: